 The mall is by far the best place to cold approach at:

 Cold approaching at a college/university is a fantastic choice if it's available to you.
-Depending on your circumstance, it may even be a better choice than a mall if you live close to one.
-Either way, it's worth checking out.

 They're unmatched in terms of the highest frequency of single attractive women in your age group.